distributed-system-analysis/pbench/docs/API/V1/upload.md

 # `PUT /api/v1/upload/<file>`

-This API creates a dataset resource by uploading a performance tarball.
+This API creates a dataset resource by uploading a tarball to the Pbench Server.
+The tarball must be compressed with the `xz` program, and have the compound file type suffix of ".tar.xz".

 Primarily this is expected to be a native Pbench Agent tarball with a specific structure; however with the `server.archiveonly` metadata key the Pbench Server